Justice League and Suicide Squad fight vampires and become the undead in October DC comics

 DC vs. Vampires

-And from one-shot to a twelve-issue series, DC vs. Vampires will see Rosenberg team up with Batman writer James Tynion IV and artist Otto Schmidt as a secret army of vampires attempt to overrun Earth under the Justice League's watch.
+And from an ongoing to a twelve-issue series, DC vs. Vampires will see Rosenberg team up with Batman writer James Tynion IV and artist Otto Schmidt as a secret army of vampires attempt to overrun Earth under the Justice League's watch.

 Schmidt will draw the primary cover to DC vs. Vampires #1, with variants planned by Francesco Mattina, Jorge Molina, and Ejikure.